asingh88029/gitSeekho/README.md

-Just initilized the git directory.
+Just initilized the git directory. swati_priya is added for head